microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 ## CSharp API

 To use csharp api for openvino execution provider create a custom nuget package.
+Follow the instructions [here](../../BUILD.md##build-nuget-packages) to install prerequisites for nuget creation.
+Once prerequisites are installed follow the instructions to [build openvino](../../BUILD.md#openvino) and add an extra flag `--build_nuget` to create nuget packages.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

-Detailed instructions for building nuget packages can be found [here](./../../Build.md)